golbok/golbok.github.io/about.md

 <p style="color:darkgray">Personal Blog</p>
 <img class="profile-picture img-responsive img-thumbnail" src="/assets/img/index.jpeg" alt="author">

 Hi!
-I am Imam, <span class="text-danger">ex</span>-student of <a href="https://uin-suska.ac.id" target="_blank">Information System</a> majors at UIN SUSKA Pekanbaru.
-I do like Computer Software, reading, graphic design, music and social activities and obviously yes, I really do expert for "How to .." using Search Engines ☺.
+I am Imam, <span class="text-danger">ex</span>-student of <a href="https://uin-suska.ac.id" target="_blank">Information System</a> major at UIN SUSKA Pekanbaru.
+I do like Computer Software, reading, graphic design, music and social activities and obviously yes, I really do expert at "How to .." using Search Engines ☺.

+At Backend Programming, particularly for Backend-dev I am neither literally an expert nor a beginner but I do love it.
 Now I am working as a Software Dev at PT.
 Asuransi Raksa Pratikara, Jakarta.

-Jekyll usage documentation at  <a href="https://jekyllrb.com/" target="_blank">jekyllrb.com</a>.
-All this blog posts has been listed in <a href="{{ site.url }}/archives/">blog archives</a>.
+This blog made by jekyll and Bootsrap as a framewrok, for Jekyll usage documentation you can see at  <a href="https://jekyllrb.com/" target="_blank">jekyllrb.com</a>.

+<i class="fa fa-book"></i> <a href="{{ site.url }}/archives/">Blog Archives</a>.

 <i class="fa fa-thumb-tack"></i> Demo Project: [Pustaka Wilayah (Soeman HS Pekanbaru)](https://imamta.000webhostapp.com).

-<i class="fa fa-map-marker text-danger"></i> Indonesia
+<i class="fa fa-map-marker text-danger"></i> Jakarta
 <hr>
 <h3>Around the Web</h3>